Something went wrong

 448,157108,766

-54 Rhode Island Oil Companies Serving The Community
+54 Rhode Island Number Two Heating Oil Companies Serving The Community

-With 91,890,913 gallons of number two heating oil delivered to Rhode Island homes the last heating season, the Rhode Island community relies on its 54 oil companies to keep their oil tanks full.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 91,890,913 gallons of heating oil delivered to Rhode Island homes during this past winter, the Rhode Island community relies on its 54 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Rhode Island, two of the closest terminals are Shell in Providence, RI and Sprague in Providence, RI.
-Then, the truck delivers the number two heating oil to residences and companies throughout Rhode Island and the surrounding region.
+Then, the truck delivers the #2 heating oil to homes and businesses throughout Rhode Island and the surrounding area.